 Lumber Rafting

-Lumber rafts were used to take logs and shingles down the Allegheny River to builders in Pittsburgh and other cities along the Ohio and Mississippi Rivers.
-Smaller rafts were made to take the lumber down the creeks.
+Lumber rafts were used to transport logs and shingles down the Allegheny River to Pittsburgh and other cities along the Ohio and Mississippi Rivers.
+Smaller rafts were built to float lumber down the creeks.

 Sometimes rafts were made of logs, but mostly they were made of squared timber.
 The timber was joined together using young saplings, but metal chains were often used in addition to the saplings.

-Rafts were assembled in the spring when the water was high because of the melting snow.
+Rafts were assembled in the spring when the water was high due to melting snow.
 A small raft would be a platform about 12 ft x 48 ft.
 Oars were used at the end of the raft.

-Once in a larger waterway, such as the Conewango Creek, a raft would be joined to other rafts.
+Once in a larger waterway, such as the Conewango Creek, a raft would be joined to others.

 Most raft pilots only ran during the day, as it was too dangerous and the water along the Allegheny was too hard to navigate in the dark.